 Since mid-March, SVC have been adapting our projects and volunteering opportunities in light of the COVID-19 pandemic and the related lockdowns.
 With so many of our projects usually being face-to-face activities, we've had to think of new ways to support both our beneficiaries and volunteers.
 Although we are unable to run most of our normal projects, we have a number of digital (online) opportunities available.

 SVC is an inclusive organisation that aims to support a diverse range of individuals to volunteer.
-The SVC staff team have undertaken training in Unconscious Bias and Discrimination and recently attended Racism Awareness, Hate Crime & Discrimination training with Race Equality First.
-We will be trained in First Steps to LGBT Inclusion and Intro to Allyship by Stonewall soon.
-As a charity we pledge to continue to educate ourselves and our community on equality, diversity and inclusion.
+The SVC staff team have undertaken training in Unconscious Bias and Discrimination.
+Additionally, SVC has attended Race Equality First’s 4 hour Racism, Discrimination and Hate Crime workshop.
+Recently we have been trained in First Steps to LGBT Inclusion and we will be trained in Intro to Allyship by Stonewall soon.
+SVC commit to race and LGBT inclusion and as a charity we pledge to continue to educate ourselves and our community on equality, diversity and inclusion.
+As a charity that takes pride in supporting adults with disabilities, we are currently working towards creating volunteer opportunities that are inclusive for people with disabilities.

 SVC is run by a dedicated team of staff and our Board of Trustees who you can read more about here.
 As well as staff and Trustees, many of our projects have Lead Volunteers who take responsibility for helping to run their project by recruiting volunteers and managing their attendance on a weekly basis.